psahni/aws_saa_prep/neal_davis_course/11. Database and Analytics/database.md

     Optimize columnar data store generation
     https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/

+    Apache Parquet is an open-source columnar storage format that is 2x faster to unload and takes up 6x less storage in Amazon S3 as compared to other text formats.
+One can COPY Apache Parquet and Apache ORC file formats from Amazon S3 to your Amazon Redshift cluster.
+Using AWS Glue, one can configure and run a job to transform CSV data to Parquet.
+Parquet is a columnar format that is well suited for AWS analytics services like Amazon Athena and Amazon Redshift Spectrum.

 ### AWS Glue
     ETL Service
     AWS Glue is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.